-We were pleased to supply several large glacial boulders the project to give it a truly coastal feeling.
-It was reminiscent of natural sea walls and beach borders.
+We were happy to supply a variety of our decorative aggregates.
+These included several large glacial boulders to give it a truly coastal feeling.
+This was so it was reminiscent of natural sea walls and beach borders.

 As well as the large feature stones we provided a collection of smaller Scottish boulders 300-600mm.
 These helped give the space a sense of permanence and support to the planting beds.

 Scottish Cobbles 40-90 were used to line beds and borders and looked fantastic around the base of the halved oak barrel features.

 The seaside space also featured a great play area filled with sand.
 If you want to recreate this look in your garden, we recommend using certified play sand.
 It is non-toxic, clean and won’t leave a residue colour on hands and clothes.